-- Active X controls for displaying R text output (but not input) can be put inside your application.
-R then can perform text output directly at some reserved place (e.g. this is then where the output of print() statements will show). - Another Active X control is provided as an area for R to display graphics output.
-Put on a form, R's graphical capabilities (e.g. plot()) can be used and the output is redirected to a place inside the custom application.
+- Active X controls for displaying R text output (but not input) can be put inside the application.
+R then can perform text output directly at some reserved place (e.g., this is then where the output of print() statements will show).
+Active X controls can easily be used in a variety of programming languages or development environments like e.g. Visual Basic. - Another Active X control is provided as an area for R to display graphics output.
+Put on a form, R's graphical capabilities (e.g., plot()) can be used and the output is redirected to a place inside the custom application.

-3.2.1 Accessing R from Excel
+4.2.1 Accessing R from Excel

 From the Excel point of view, R has to act as a COM server.
-To implement the example depicted in section 2.2 letting Excel control R, we have to use VBA.
+To implement the example depicted in section 3.2 letting Excel control R, we have to use VBA.
 What we have to do is

-- get a handle to an R interpreter - transfer the Range object for cells A1 to A20 to R - compute the results in R and get back these results - \bullet the results then are stored in cells B1 to B20
+- get a handle to an R interpreter - transfer the Range object for cells A1 to A20 to R - compute the results in R and get back these results - $\bullet\,$ the results then are stored in cells B1 to B20